raytru/FIsh-to-Go-Landing-Page/README.md

 # responsive-website

-I created this website to practise HTML and CSS, as well as to learn responsive web design using media queries and a little JavaScript.
+I created this website to practice HTML and CSS, as well as to learn responsive web design using media queries and a little JavaScript.